|Assessment Type||Assessment length / details||Proportion|

 The module will develop and enhance key skillsets as indicated in the Learning Outcomes and Assessment.

 Students will attend bespoke Foundation Year workshops to help them identify appropriate Level 1 content in Subject A and Subject B, and help students reflect on their learning experiences throughout the course.
-These will take place in registration week (0), and teaching weeks 5, 6, culminating in individual poster presentations in January during the exam period.
+These will take place in registration week (0), and teaching weeks 5 and 8, culminating in individual poster presentations in January during the exam period.

 Students will be provided with a list of academic activities to carry out each week as part of the process for developing a learning journal.